ibm-cloud-docs/discovery-data/collections.md

 ## Field limits
 {: #collections-field-limits}

 When a document is added to a collection, content from the document is evaluated and added to the appropriate fields in an internal index.

+You cannot assign the data type, such as Date or String, of a field.
+The data type is detected automatically and assigned to the field during document ingestion.
+The assignment is based on the data type that is detected from the first document that is indexed.
+Ingestion errors can occur in subsequent documents if a different data type is detected for the value in the same field.
+Therefore, if your documents have a mix of data types in a single field, ingest the document that has a value with the most flexible data type, such as String, in the field first.

-For example, when you crawl a website or upload an HTML file, the HTML content is added to the collection and indexed in an `html` field.
+When you crawl a website or upload an HTML file, the HTML content is added to the collection and indexed in an `html` field.

 The following table shows the maximum size limit for fields per document.